Struggling with Thin Hair? Here’s How These Products Can Help Strengthen and Volumize

 Protect Your Hair Like a Pro: The Correct Way to Apply Heat Protectant

-When used properly, a good heat protectant on a daily basis is safe for, and even advantageous to, most hair types, suggests Aparovich.
+Aparovich states that if used properly, it is safe for every day use, using a quality heat protectant, on almost any hair type.
+It also can provide even more protection benefits.
 To make the most of your product, do not apply it to your scalp or roots directly – instead apply the product to your mid-lengths and ends to avoid greasy, sticky product buildup and reduce the possibility of scalp damage.

 Use moderation.
 Even quality heat protectants should not be used in excess – especially products loaded with silicones that will not rinse out easily from the hair, such as dimethicone, cetearyl methicone, cetyl dimethicone, stearyl dimethicone, and dimethiconol.
-Excessive use can lead to buildup that leaves the hair feeling weighed down, limpy, and at times greasy.
+Overusing the product can cause excess build-up and make the hair feel heavy, flat, and sometimes greasy,

 To remove these silicones, Aparovich says to be sure to clarify the hair enough just so that your strands still feel light.
 However, beware using too many clarifying shampoos, as they often have a tendency to strip moisture, especially from dry or color-treated hair.
 Ideally a good clarifying shampoo applied once a week should suffice.